duarterocha17/Experimental_Volume_Of_Droplet/README.md

 This is the 1st version of this script.
 It was only tested for a small set of data, so any correction or suggestion is much appreciated!

-Additionally, the author would like to thank the *Transport Phenomena Research Center* of the *Faculty of Engineering of the University of Porto* for the inclusion on the project *RheoOptimized2Dinks* and for allowing an opportunity to develop this script.
+Additionally, the author would like to thank the *Transport Phenomena Research Center* of the *Faculty of Engineering of the University of Porto* for the inclusion on the project *RheoOptimized2Dinks* and for giving an opportunity to develop this script.